ppdebreuck/modnet/README.md

 <a name="introduction"></a>
 ## Introduction
-This repository contains the python package implementing the Material Optimal Descriptor Network (MODNet).
+This repository contains the Python (3.8) package implementing the Material Optimal Descriptor Network (MODNet).
 It is a supervised machine learning framework for **learning material properties** from either the **composition** or  **crystal structure**.
-The framework is well suited for **limited datasets** and can be used for learning *multiple* properties together by using **joint transfer learning**.
+The framework is well suited for **limited datasets** and can be used for learning *multiple* properties together by using **joint learning**.

 This repository also contains two pretrained models that can be used for predicting the refractive index and vibrational thermodynamics from any crystal structure.